SrivathsanNayak/ethical-hacking-notes/CCNA/README.md

   * Switch with lowest BID becomes root switch

-  * STA adds VLAN ID to priority value (4-bit priority plus 12-bit VLAN ID), and by default all switchports are in VLAN 1 - so BID is 32769
+  * STA adds VLAN ID to priority value (4-bit priority plus 12-bit VLAN ID or extended system ID), and by default all switchports are in VLAN 1 - so BID is 32769

   * Config custom BID priority using ```spanning-tree vlan <ID> priority <VALUE>```, where value must be in multiples of 4096